 Beyt Dwarka is the place where it is believed that Lord Krishna had established his kingdom.
 This Island, situated in the Gulf of Kutch, is a small island and was the main port in this region before Okha developed it as a port.
 In order to get here from Dwarka, one needs to go to Okha port jetty and then take a ferry to this place.

-Dating back to the 3rd century BC can be traced in this island.
-Beyt Dwarka is also linked with legend where Lord Vishnu killed the demon Shankhasura and so this island is also known as Beyt Shankhodhara.
+History dating back to the 3rd century BC can be traced on this island.
+Beyt Dwarka is also linked with a legend where Lord Vishnu killed the demon Shankhasura and so this island is also known as Beyt Shankhodhara.
 In Beyt Dwarka one can see dolphins, go for picnics or camping and even for marine excursions.